-Property in Turkey is very affordable the properties offer a luxury lifestyle that sometimes if you were to buy in European countries you would pay an arm and a leg for.
+Property in Turkey is very affordable, and the properties offer a luxury lifestyle.
+If you were to buy in European countries you would pay an arm and a leg for it.
 As Turkey is relatively new to selling to foreign buyers it is still finding its feet in some ways and overall you must take into account that Turkey is a vast country with plenty of lands to develop.

 The major cities are developed but they still have undeveloped land surrounding them and all of this land is crying out to be built on.
 Land prices are more expensive around Istanbul and that is understandable, as it is a major city, however, just one hour away are the newly developing areas of Bursa and Yalova where there is currently a lot of interest as these areas are close to Istanbul but the property is very attractive and not as costly.
 Most other areas such as Antalya and Bodrum have plenty of coastal lands that at the moment it’s not pricey to build on whilst there is an abundance of it, in time that will change of course.

 The infrastructure has to be put into place but the materials to build are fairly cheap and that’s why you will still see plenty of property being built.
 As the cost of living is cheaper and Turkey wages are a fraction of what people earn in the west it goes without saying that property prices must also be cheaper compared to that in the EU, it’s all relative.

 The property market has continued to grow stronger and according to the Central Bank of the Republic of Turkey the house price index rose by 13.98% in 2016 due to investors buying property, commercial properties and land plots and they continue to do so.